johanneskern/gm_ethporto/events/omg-web3-gaming-fest/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - The first web3 gaming fest expected bring a room filled with passionate gam3rs, industry experts, and world-class esports players
+  - The first web3 gaming fest expected bring a room filled with passionate gam3rs, industry experts, and world-class esports players.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28